ejp-rd-vp/resource-metadata-schema/template/Catalog.md

 A graphic representation of this resource.
 > **Note** This field is `optional`

+## Publisher
+The title of an organisation that has been specified on the [Organisation](Organisation.md) sheet.
+> **Warning** This field is `required`

+## PersonalData
+Set to "true" if the resource onboarded to the Virtual Platform contains personal data, personal data meaning data related to indentified or identifiable persons (as per GDPR definition), otherwise "false".

 ## Description
 A brief description of the catalog.
 It can consist of multiple strings.